osya/RateQueryAPI/README.rst

 Rate Query API
 ===============================

-This app implements HTTP wrapper for Telnet commands.
+This app implements a Flask-based HTTP services for working with Telnet.
 Telnet commands hardcoded in the view methods (in the get_vendors_for_destination() and in the get_vendor_rate())

+For testing:
+- Telnet were injected via Flask-Injector and mocked via pytest-mock
+- Flask-WebTest also used

 Quickstart
 ----------